survivejs/webpack-book/manuscript/packages/02_authoring.md

 For the build script to work, you have to remember to include the source of the package to the distribution version and to tweak *package.json* `files` field accordingly.

 W> Relying on `postinstall` scripts can be [potentially dangerous](http://blog.npmjs.org/post/141702881055/package-install-scripts-vulnerability).
 Security-minded developers may want to use `npm install --ignore-scripts`.
 You can set that default through `npm config set ignore-scripts true` if you want.
-Being a little cautious might not hurt.
+Being a little cautious does not hurt.

 ### Deprecating, Unpublishing, and Renaming Packages

 It is possible that your package reaches the end of its life.
-Another package might replace it, or it simply might become obsolete.
+Another package could replace it, or it can become obsolete.
 For this purpose, npm provides [npm deprecate](https://docs.npmjs.com/cli/deprecate) command.
 You can state `npm deprecate foo@"< 0.4.0" "Use bar package instead"`.

 You can deprecate a range like this or a whole package by skipping the range.
 Given mistakes happen, you can undeprecate a package by providing an empty message.